anaconda/anaconda-linter/README.md

 - Add linting tests
 - ~Refactor argparsing~ (Probably need to re-refactor this though)
 - Turn main utils.py functions into a class
+- Get the lint command to be recognized by conda again (this broke for some reason)
 - Test with Prefect Flow

 ## Contributions